 Restoration plans have taken time to put together and work begins this year, funded in part by proceeds from a previous year’s raffle.

 The roof needs re-thatching, rotten timbers need to be replaced, and there is restoration work on the interior to begin too.

 Around the gardens

 - We’ll be repairing stonework and statues – funded by proceeds from last year’s property raffle.

 - Exciting new research into the history of the gardens is beginning.

 - We’ve been setting up a professional nursery area so we can produce more of our own plants for the gardens.

 - Look out for our new information panels and chat to our new Garden Guides.

 The park team

 We’re working with the Environment Agency to install an eel bypass at the Cascade.

-We're making films of our livestock, such as our Oxford Sandy and Black pigs at play.
+We're making films of our livestock, such as our pigs at play.

 The team are putting together a wider program of children’s activities to encourage more outdoors play.

-There will be a new playhouse and wildlife spotting area in the Spinney behind the outbuildings.
+We're improving the wildlife spotting area and playhouse in the Spinney behind the stables.